 Husbands and wives who commit infidelity don’t just cheat on their spouses with anyone.
 Because humans are largely predictable, trends emerge, and men and women who cheat do so with people who fall into very specific categories that make them more likely to spark temptation.
 A coworker, neighbor, or other person they already know.
 An stranger with whom they have an opportunistic encounter.
 While the signs your wife is cheating are subtle, people tend to cheat in patterns that can be traced by the person in bed with them.
-People who are worried about their partners cheating may want to look a little closer at the following parties as a result.
+People who are worried about their partners cheating may want to look a little closer at the following parties.

-About 36 percent of men and women have cheated with coworkers, according to the Journal of Marital and Family Therapy, and those are just the ones who had admit it.
+About 36 percent of men and women have cheated with coworkers, according to the Journal of Marital and Family Therapy, and those are just the ones who admit to it.
 There’s also evidence that the better people are at their jobs, the more likely they are to cheat.
-Many people spend as much time with people from work as they do with their spouses, and when they develop emotional bonds over shared struggles boundaries can become blurred quickly.
-It can start with something as seemingly innocent jokes about having a “work husband” or “work wife,” marriage and family therapist Talal Alsaleem warns.
+Many people spend as much time with people from work as they do with their spouses, and when they develop emotional bonds over shared struggles, boundaries can become blurred quickly.
+It can start with something as seemingly innocent as jokes about having a “work husband” or “work wife,” marriage and family therapist Talal Alsaleem warns.

-“This allows the coworkers to over-identify with each other’s struggles which, in return, causes them to play the nurturing, supportive role that should be exclusively reserved for their spouse,” Alsaleem says, noting that temptation can increase depending on marriage stressors, relationship satisfaction, and if their careers have them traveling frequently with colleagues.
-“Business trips makes it easier and more tempting for individuals to cross those boundaries without raising suspicion of the partner who assumes that they’re working.”
+“This allows the coworkers to overidentify with each other’s struggles which, in return, causes them to play the nurturing, supportive role that should be exclusively reserved for their spouse,” Alsaleem says, noting that temptation can increase depending on marriage stressors, relationship satisfaction, and if their careers have them traveling frequently with colleagues.
+“Business trips makes it easier and more tempting for individuals to cross those boundaries without raising the suspicion of the partner, who assumes that they’re working.”